akbarratt/rb101/lesson_6/tic_tac_toe/bonus.md

   ## Sub-problem: pick square 5 if available
   If there are no imminent wins in any of the winning lines AND the center square is empty, the computer should place its piece in that square.

+  ## Sub-problem: don't place in unwinnable square?
+  Not sure how to implement this or if it's possible.

 ___